 The term ‘technology roadmap’ is broad in its application, so we created three distinct examples to showcase its versatility.

-While one of the common applications of a technology roadmap is to plan out the administration and evolution of an organization’s technology stack, the technology roadmap can go beyond your common “IT systems roadmap.”
+While one of the common applications of a technology roadmap is to plan out the administration and evolution of an organization’s technology stack, the roadmap can go beyond your common “IT systems roadmap.”

-Some organizations use a technology roadmap to strategize how their technology initiatives will help them achieve their own research and development goals.
+Some organizations use a roadmap to strategize how their technology initiatives will help them achieve their own research and development goals.
 Others may use this roadmap to visualize and streamline internal tech processes and systems—like information security audits and organizing employee hardware.
 Or maybe you’re just drowning in a crapload of tools and tech and a roadmap can get you sorted.

 Need more examples?
 We've got 7 more in our free guide to technology roadmaps.
 Download it here.